Marcel Mouly: Fame and honors

 Marcel Mouly's work has been exhibited all over the world, including in the permanent collections of more than 20 museums, such as the Museum of Modern Art in Paris, the Museum of Modern Art in Japan, the Museum of Geneva, the Museum of Modern Art in Helsinki, and Paris' Bibliotheque Nationale.
 He has also been the subject of numerous books, and recognized by such honors as the Chevalier de L'Orde des Arts et Lettres (1957) and the Premier Prix de Lithographie (1973).

-Marcel Mouly died on January 7, 2008, a month before his 90th birthday.
+Marcel Mouly died on January 7, 2008, at age 89.
 "His art is pure and direct in its message," said art historian and writer Joseph Jacobs.
 "It is an art about beauty and life, and art roots firmly planted in the School of Paris.
 Picasso, Braque, Matisse, Rouault, Vlaminck, Chagall, Vuillard and Dufy are his patrimony, and he has carried their mantel with unflagging dedication."